Note: To read The Wishing Map from the beginning, click here.

 Zack stood up.
 He’d obviously passed some kind of test.

-Thoughts: Have you ever found a group of people who value your talents far more than anyone else ever has?
-Heaven!
-Maybe.
+Thoughts: Have you ever found a group of people who see value in you that no else has?
+It’s heavenly.
+Or dangerous.
+Probably both.

 *A brief Glossary of SurKellish words: meeth–much-loved Sur Kellish brew; cheldings–children; naims–gnomes; lee–little; pilky–a crude, derogatory adjective; duppy–stupid; ter–to; nay–no; traith–truthful or wise saying